steemit/condenser/src/app/help/en/faq.md

 ## <span id="Can_I_create_a_Steem_account_without_an_email_and_phone_number">Can I create a Steem account without an email and phone number?</span>

 The only way to have an account created via steemit.com is to supply your email and phone number.
 Because Steem is an open and permissionless network, there are other ways to create an account.
 Any Steem blockchain account can be used on steemit.com.

 <a href="#Table_of_Contents_Accounts">^</a>
-## <span id="What_are_other_ways_to_create_an_account_on_the_blockchain_besides_using_Steemit_com">What are other ways to create an account on the blockchain besides using steemit.com?</span>

-If you are willing to pay your own signup fee, then there are other ways to create a new account on the blockchain.

-There is a third-party tool called <a href="https://www.SteemCreate.com">SteemCreate</a> that accepts credit cards, or BTC to create a Steem account.
-You do not need to have an existing Steem blockchain account to use the service, but there is a charge on top of the blockchain account creation fee for using the service.

-There is a third-party tool called <a href="https://anon.steem.network/">AnonSteem</a> that accepts bitcoin, Litecoin, STEEM, or SBD to anonymously create a Steem account.
-You do not need to have an existing Steem blockchain account to use the service, but there is a charge on top of the blockchain account creation fee for using the service.

-There is a third-party tool called <a href="https://steemit.com/news/@timcliff/new-tool-from-busy-org-create-new-steem-blockchain-accounts-with-steemconnect">SteemConnect</a> that allows you to create accounts by paying or delegating the account creation fee.
-There is no additional fee to use the service, but does require an existing Steem blockchain account to pay the account creation fee to create the account.

-<a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="It_is_not_letting_me_create_an_account_with_my_phone_number__What_should_I_do">It is not letting me create an account with my phone number.
 What should I do?</span>